secretstartups/handbook/customer-success/professional-services-engineering/processes/pre-sales-methodology/index.html.md

 Once the SOW is fully executed, the deal desk team updates the Salesforce PS-Only opportunity to `closed-won`.

 ### Journal Epic (Delivery Kit)
 TODO: update this with documents and delivery kits that are organized to help the delivery team be successful with the engagement.

-## 4. Delivery Handoff
-- **DRI**: Project Manager
-- **Supported By**: EN, PM, PSE, Account Team

-Typically, once the engagement goes `closed-won` in salesforce, the project manager schedules a handoff meeting to discuss resource assignment, schedule, and technical details of discussions that occurred before the sale closed.

-Check out the PS Delivery methodology to understand the details around pre-sales handoff to the delivery team.

 ![](../PS-delivery-workflow.png)